 These were the words of a man claiming to be Boko Haram’s leader, Abubakar Shekau, in a video released to the media on Nov.
 1. There are some doubts, however, that the speaker was actually Shekau, whom the government claims to have killed in 2013.

-The speaker further denied the existence of a ceasefire agreement with the government and denounced Danladi Ahmadu, the self-proclaimed representative of Boko Haram in Chad.
+The speaker further denied the existence of a ceasefire agreement with the government and denounced Danladi Ahmadu, the self-proclaimed representative of an extremist group that is located primarily in Northern Nigeria in Chad.
 “Who says we are dialoguing or discussing with anybody?
 Are you talking to yourselves?
 We don’t know anybody by the name of Danladi.
 If we meet him now, we will cut off his head,” the man in the video declared.
 “All we are doing is slaughtering people with machetes and shooting people with guns… War is what we want.”
 This comment was a strong rebuttal of an earlier message saying that the Nigerian government and Boko Haram were working out an arrangement to return the girls to their families.